CharmingBlaze/three-edit/README.md

 ## ✨ Features

+- **🎯 JavaScript & TypeScript Support**: Works seamlessly with both JavaScript and TypeScript - no TypeScript knowledge required!
 - **Modular Architecture**: The library is designed to be modular, allowing you to use only the parts you need.
 - **Headless by Design**: three-edit is completely headless, meaning it doesn't rely on any specific rendering or UI framework.
 - **Rich Set of Operations**: It provides a wide range of editing operations, including extrusion, beveling, and more.
 - **Advanced Selection System**: A powerful selection system that allows for complex queries and manipulations.
+- **Scene Graph System**: Full hierarchical object system with transform inheritance.
 - **Built with TypeScript**: The library is written in TypeScript, providing strong typing and improved developer experience.
-- **Vanilla JavaScript Support**: Use the library with vanilla JavaScript in browsers without a build step.

 ## 📦 Installation